-(ii) Bullying may be defined as the intentional hurting, harming or humiliating of another person by physical (including sexual), verbal, cyber (including social media, chat room and SMS messages - see Cyberbullying Policy), and emotional means (by excluding, tormenting or spreading malicious rumours).
+(ii) Bullying may be defined as the intentional hurting, harming or humiliating of another person by physical (including sexual), verbal, cyber (including social media, email, chat room and SMS messages - see Preventing Cyber-Bullying Policy), and emotional means (by excluding, tormenting or spreading malicious rumours).
 It can involve manipulating a third party to tease or torment someone.
 It can involve complicity that falls short of direct participation.
 Bullying is often hidden and subtle.
 It can also be overt and intimidatory.

-Bullying may involve actions or comments that are racist, sexist, sexual, homophobic, religious, cultural, SEN; or focus on disabilities or other physical attributes (such as hair colour or body shape).
+Bullying behaviour is often motivated by prejudice against particular groups or individuals, including those with protected characteristics.
+Bullying may involve actions or comments that are racist, sexist, sexual, homophobic, transphobic, religious, cultural; or focus on disabilities or SEN or other physical attributes (such as hair colour or body shape).
+Comments may focus on a child's background, for example because they are a carer, are adopted or have been bereaved.
 Bullying can happen anywhere and at any time.
 What some might dismiss as 'joking' or 'banter' can be extremely hurtful: such behaviour conflicts directly with the school's ethos and should never be condoned by any part of the community.
 We always treat bullying very seriously.
-It conflicts sharply with the School's Equal Opportunities Policy, as well as with its social and moral principles.
+It conflicts sharply with the School's commitment to equality, diversity and inclusion, as well as with its social and moral principles.